Changissnz/selfinterest/README.md

 "moral" can be swapped for one another, due to perspective on the "best" ideal for decision-making.
 Economical decisions are not all moral decisions, all moral decisions are economical decisions, and all ideals are economical decisions in practice.
-The statement can be considered obtuse, and perhaps even encouraging cruelty, in the forms of prejudice, for upholding the economical assignment, and hate, in upending the economical assignment, due to sentiments of unfathomable and unfavorable inequality.
-The economical perspective places man as finite in body, and more important, in the spirit of mind for decision-making.
+The statement can be considered obtuse, and perhaps even encourages cruelty, in the forms of prejudice, for upholding the economical assignment, and hate, in upending the economical assignment, due to sentiments of unfathomable and unfavorable inequality.
+The economical perspective places man as finite in body, and more importantly, in the spirit of mind for decision-making.
 Man, out of pragmatism, places utmost importance on the economics, in his practice of actualizing, yet says, even believes, that he is one for the universal, one of ideals by default of his being, forced to concede out of his misfortune of